Small schools support

 How many evidence sets are in a submission?

 The number of evidence sets is dependent on the school context.
-The implementation guidelines state that no more than 7-10 evidence sets is recommended.
+The School Excellence implementation guidelines - External validation (PDF 795 KB) state that no more than 7-10 evidence sets is recommended.
 However, a submission may only consist of a few evidence sets as a result of carefully chosen, quality artefacts.

 Can a group of small schools submit a joint submission?

 No. School planning, self-assessment and reporting requirements are specific to each school context.
 Therefore each school needs to develop an individual submission indicative of that school’s self-assessment journey.

 Does a small school need to include external student performance data?

 Providing external student performance data in a submission can be a helpful way of demonstrating the impact of teaching practices.
 However, in a small school setting, such data needs to be treated with caution due to the small sample size.
 A sample size of at least 10 provides an acceptable base in which small schools can begin to draw some conclusions.
 If a small school has small sample sizes, it may notice trends in the data over a period of time.
 Consistent patterns over a longer period of time, for example, can provide a small school with greater confidence that the data demonstrates consistent change rather than random variation.

 What sources of evidence should be considered in the formation of the submission?